 The disadvantages of the hijack position are as follows:

 - You will still have to act before the cutoff and button positions, which are more advantageous because they act after you.
-This means they can use your decisions to their advantage.
+It means they can use your decisions to their advantage.

 - If you decide to open a raise to show strength, you might face a re-raise (or 3bet) from players in later positions, putting you in a tight spot.

-- There is a risk of getting "squeezed" if you raise and players in later positions raise again, trying to force you out of the pot or increase the stakes significantly.
+- If you raise and players in later positions raise again, you risk getting "squeezed", as they may try to force you out of the pot or increase the stakes significantly.

 Frequently Asked Questions